r0nsha/dotfiles/README.md

 ./bin/bootstrap.sh
 ```

+## MacOS Defaults

+If you're on MacOS and want some sensible defaults, you can run `./bin/.macos`.

 ## Local Fish Config

 If there's customization you want Fish to load on startup that is specific to